FREQUENTLY ASKED QUESTIONS

-Is it owned by a government ministry, a municipality, a charitable foundation or trust, a religious organisation, or a co-operative, by a private individual or by a business enterprise?
+Do a government ministry, a municipality, a charitable foundation, or a trust, a religious organisation, a co-operative own your museum or it is owned by a private individual or a business enterprise?

 FAQ 3 - HOW IS YOUR MUSEUM FUNDED?

 Is it by government or municipal annual grant, by private or charitable endowment, by a business enterprise committed to supporting your museum, by earnings, donations and occasional grants?
-Is your museum’s income guaranteed, and is your museum financially sustainable?
+Is there a guaranteed percentage of your annual budget?
+Is your museum financially sustainable?

 FAQ 4 - FORM OF GOVERNANCE OF THE MUSEUM

-Does a director appointed by a ministry or municipality, by a foundation or charitable trust, by a private owner or business enterprise, manage your museum?
+Does a ministry or municipality appoint a director?
+Or does a foundation, a charitable trust, a private owner or business enterprise manage your museum?
 Has it a Board of Governors or Trustees who hold final authority over the museum’s activities?
 Who is the legal employer of the staff?